There aren't any images for this school. Be the first to show your picture to thousands of people!

 Financial Aid

 Financial aid is available to students in the form of scholarships, grants, student loans and work-study programs.
-Students that are interested in applying for financial aid will need to complete the Free Application for Federal Student Aid that is available online.
-This form should be completed and submitted at the time of application to allow time for it to be processed.
+Students that are interested in applying for financial aid will need to complete the Free Application for Federal Student Aid (FAFSA) that is available online.
+This form should be completed and submitted when applying to allow time for it to be processed.
 Financial information for both the student and family will be required in order to complete the FAFSA.

 Student Financial Aid Details

-Secrets to getting the best Rhode Island scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Rhode Island.

-The school also offers an aquatics area that includes a lap pool that is available to all students as well as a full fitness center and gymnasium that is open to all students.
+The school also offers an aquatics area that includes a lap pool that is available to all students as well as a full fitness center and gymnasium.